TheSLinux/wohstatus/README.md

 Though you can provide `settings` many times, the last one wins.
 All you need is to put all settings under a private `settings.yaml` file.

-## Add new event

-Try the script `add.sh`.
-For example

-    $ ./add.sh data/Testing/ down "Something went wrong"

-New data will be appended to the file `data/Testing/2015.yaml` (`2015` or the current year.)
-If you don't want to use current year as output file, use `WOHSTATUS_OUTPUT`, as below

-    $ WOHSTATUS_OUTPUT=testing ./add data/Testing/ down "Testing"

-New data will be written to `data/Testing/testing.yaml`.

 ## Author.
 License